Kansas woman dies in rollover near the Saline/Ottawa County line

 SALINA, Kan.
 (KSNW) — A Kansas woman has died following a crash near the Saline/Ottawa County Line.

+Investigators say Shirley Rodriguez, 65, of Longford, was driving north on Ohio in a 1999 Chevy Tahoe when she lost control of the SUV and entered the ditch.

 The sheriff’s office says Rodriguez was ejected from the vehicle.
-She was taken by EMS to the hospital where she was pronounced dead.
+She was taken by EMS to the hospital, where she died.

 No one else was hurt in the accident.